FULL-TIME CLASSES

 ADMISSION REQUIREMENTS

-A High School Diploma, High School Equivalent Diploma, General Education Development (GED) certificate or completed secondary-school education in a home- school setting treated as a home school or private school by state law is required for enrollment in the Career Development programs.
-However, students may enroll without a diploma or GED if they are participating in the Adult Diploma Program (applies to approved programs only) or complete a High School Equivalence Diploma before program graduation.
-Students that are foreign nationals and not able to provide proof of a high school diploma, may graduate if they attain a composite score of 14 on the WorkKeys tests.
-Students must pass the TABE assessment test (see Admission Procedure).
+A High School Diploma, High School Equivalent Diploma, General Education Development (GED) certificate, or completed secondary school education in a home-school setting treated as a home school or private school by state law is required for enrollment in the Career Development programs.
+However, students may enroll without a diploma or GED if they are participating in the Adult Workforce Diploma Program (available only in approved programs) or complete a High School Equivalency Diploma before program graduation.
+Students who are foreign nationals and nare ot able to provide proof of a high school diploma may graduate if they attain a score of 4 in each of the three sections of the WorkKeys assessments after taking the TABE test

 ADMISSION PROCEDURE

-• Take the TABE (Test of Adult Basic Education) assessment, or provide a score report indicating college readiness from ACT/SAT or a similar college placement exam taken within a five-year time frame.
-A college degree and official transcripts may be considered at the discretion of the Director.
+• Take the Workkeys assessment, or provide a score report indicating college readiness from ACT/SAT or a similar college placement exam taken within a five-year time frame.
+A college degree and official transcripts may be considered at the Director’s discretion.

-• Complete the Free Application for Federal Student Aid (FAFSA) application online at www.fafsa.ed.gov using the MCCC School Code (015612).
+• Complete the Free Application for Federal Student Aid (FAFSA) application using the MCCC School Code (015612).

-• Register with the $225 (non-refundable) application fee online; this will be applied to your tuition, once classes begin.
+• Register online with the $175 (non-refundable) application fee; this will be applied to tuition once classes begin.

 • Law Enforcement students must complete OPOTA forms and pass the required physical fitness assessment.
 Contact the Law Enforcement Commander at (330) 725-8461, ext.
 272 for details.